lchristmann/romaji2kana-api/README.md

 ### 1.2.
 Dependencies

 The dependencies are managed via the `npm` package manager, that comes with Node.js.
 They can be installed by running the command `npm install`.
+And listed via `npm list`.

 - [wanakana@5.1.0](https://github.com/WaniKani/WanaKana): a JavaScript library for detecting and transliterating Hiragana, Katakana and Romaji in all directions